authy/authy-ssh/README.md

 In this case it means user root and daniel have two-factor enabled and that 1 is their  authy_id.
 If a user is not in this list, authy-ssh will automatically let him in.

-## Using two-factor with Automated deployment tools.
+## Using two-factor auth with automated deployment tools.

 If you use **capybara**, **chef**, **puppet**, **cfengine**, **git** you can create new users for this tools so they can enter the machine without requiring two-factor.
-Alternatively, you can user match on the forceCommand
+Alternatively, you can user match on the ForceCommand

 A good example is create a two-factor users group.